American Oak

 • Gentle colour shifts from board to board

-• Ray fleck and subtle figure in certain cuts
+• Occasional ray fleck and subtle figure in certain cuts

 Collapsible content

-• Strong and durable enough for everyday indoor furniture
+• Strong and durable for everyday indoor furniture

 • Stable and reliable when properly dried and constructed

-• Suitable for family homes and regular use
+• Well suited to family homes and daily use

 We use American Oak for:

-• Dining tables & benches – light, timeless centrepieces for open-plan spaces
+• Dining tables & benches – warm, inviting centrepieces for open-plan spaces

 • Bed frames & bedroom furniture – creating a calm, relaxed, hotel-like feel

-• Buffets, consoles & entertainment units – storage with a refined, modern look
+• Buffets, consoles & entertainment units – storage with a refined contemporary look

 Sustainability And Responsible Forestry

-American Oak is harvested from North American hardwood forests that are generally managed under long-term forestry plans.
-Many regions have seen stable or increasing forest volumes over recent decades due to sustainable practices.
+American Oak is sourced from North American hardwood forests that are generally managed under long-term forestry programs.
+In many regions, forest volumes have remained stable or increased over recent decades thanks to responsible forest management practices.

 For our furniture, we: